 Grants & scholarships

-The Native Plant Society of Texas has scholarship opportunities and research grants for qualified students.
-The Benny J. Simpson Scholarship is an endowed scholarship for an upper level student at Texas Tech.
+The Native Plant Society of Texas has scholarship opportunities and research grants for qualified students at Texas colleges.
+The Benny J. Simpson Scholarship is an endowed scholarship for an upper level student at Texas Tech University in Lubbock.
 Please contact Texas Tech for more information.

 The Ann Miller Gonzalez Research Grants and the Kate Hillhouse Scholarships are administered by our Education Committee.
 Please contact our State Office for more details or see the information below.